How to Get Moving

 Counting up all the activities you do in a week makes the recommended levels much more achievable.

-In our article on creating a ‘Five-Point Rescue Plan' we highlight that the key to successfully changing the situation or your behaviour is small sustainable modifications that reflect what you currently do and fit with your values and experience.
+The key to successfully changing your behaviour is small sustainable modifications that reflect what you currently do and fit with your values and experience.

 Consider carefully what exercise means to you.
 How active are you currently? what do you like to do?
 What do you dislike?
 Where is there joy in movement for you?
 As we have explained above, all exercise counts and makes a difference.
 Therefore the trick is to weave activities into your day.
 Things that you enjoy doing and have time for, making the changes sustainable.